 Pathways for Faculty

-- Faculty Pathways are educational experiences designed exclusively for faculty.
-The intent of Faculty Pathways is to deepen and enrich the teaching practice of faculty by focusing on an aspect of their teaching.
-Pathways are very similar to Faculty Learning Communities and operate as a cohort.
+Pathways for Faculty are educational experiences designed exclusively for faculty.
+The intent of Pathways for Faculty is to deepen and enrich the teaching practice of faculty by focusing on an aspect of their teaching.
+Pathways are Faculty Learning Communities and operate as a cohort.

-- Faculty are experts in their field; however, many faculty haven’t had the opportunity to deep dive into teaching.
-For faculty who want to develop a richer, more research-guided teaching practice we present four unique pathways of faculty development.
-The pathways are designed to give faculty access to a community of practice, or cohort that nurtures and develops their teaching practice while staying focused on research guided principles.
+Faculty are experts in their field; however, many faculty haven’t had the opportunity to dive deep into teaching.
+For faculty who want to develop a richer, more research-guided teaching practice we present five unique pathways of faculty development.
+The pathways are designed to give faculty access to a community of practice, or cohort, that nurtures and develops their teaching practice while staying focused on research guided principles.
 Faculty commit a certain amount of time and are supported with guidance, resources, and support.

-- Faculty will receive a stipend for the successful completion of a pathway.
-For faculty who complete all four pathways, an additional stipend is available.
-Most importantly, faculty will improve their teaching practice, receive professional enrichment, and build a stronger community of professional practice amongst their fellow faculty.
+Faculty will improve their teaching practice, receive professional enrichment, and build a stronger community of professional practice amongst their fellow faculty.